-I was torn between buying an enclosed cargo trailer vice an open utility trailer when I was first shopping 20 years ago.
-Since then, I’ve gotten a lot of use out of my baby trailer and its predecessor, carrying both liquid and dry loads.
-Enclosed trailers are both heavier and more expensive, so buying a utility trailer was an easy decision.
-However, I found myself to be slightly limited in what I could haul, especially in foul weather.
-I added a lid to my baby trailer.
-It limits the height of a covered load to 18 inches, plus any weather-proof items I don’t mind carrying on top of the lid.
-The box is not watertight, so carrying wet items or leaky water coolers is okay since water can quickly drain or evaporate.
-I wouldn’t carry wet loads in an enclosed trailer since they’re sealed better.
+I was torn between buying a cargo trailer (enclosed) vice a utility trailer (open) when I first shopped over 20 years ago.
+Since then, I’ve gotten a lot of use out of my baby trailer and its predecessor.
+Cargo trailers are both heavier and more expensive than utility trailers; so, buying a utility trailer was an easy decision at the time.
+However, I had found myself limited in what I could haul, especially in foul weather.
+That had me considering a cargo trailer to give me more hauling options.

-I had been on the fence when choosing between a 4×6 and a 5×8.
-A 5×8 is obviously heavier at ~900 lbs or more, but it’s also taller and more of an aero-killing wall behind the car.
-A 4×6 lacks the floor space I want for a possible camping trip, but it weighs just 600 lbs and is slightly more aerodynamic.
-My decision was easy when I saw this silver 4×6 with a “For Sale” sign during a leisurely Saturday morning highway drive.
-The trailer was only a year old, very lightly used, and even had a layer of carpet on the floor.
-It was substantially less expensive than buying new (which usually requires a special order in this size), so I bought it and towed it home after finding a 2-inch ball.
+I was drawn to a 5×8′ cargo trailer, but most of them weigh 900 lbs or more.
+A 4×6 is lighter, but lacks the floor space that I’d want for a possible camping trip.
+My decision was made easy when I saw this used silver 4×6 with a “For Sale” sign during a leisurely Saturday morning highway drive.
+The trailer was only a year old and very lightly used for a small clothing business.
+It was substantially less expensive than buying new, so I bought it on the spot and towed it home.